savioxavier/termlink/README.md

     - Background only: `bgGreen`, `bgRed`, `bgBlue`, etc.
     - Foreground and background: `green bgRed`, `bgBlue red`, etc.
     - With formatting: `green bold`, `red bgGreen italic`, `italic blue bgGreen`, etc.
+  - The `shouldForce` is an optional boolean parameter which allows you to force the above unsupported terminal hyperlinks format `text (url)` to be printed, even in supported terminals

 - **`termlink.SupportsHyperlinks()`**: